 CVE-2026-59692: Stack-based Buffer Overflow in Red Hat Red Hat Enterprise Linux 10

-CVE-2026-59692 is a stack-based buffer overflow vulnerability in the GStreamer DTLS plugin on Red Hat Enterprise Linux 10.
-The vulnerability occurs when the peer certificate Subject Distinguished Name is copied into a fixed-size 2048-byte stack buffer without bounds checking during a DTLS handshake.
-A remote unauthenticated attacker can exploit this by sending a certificate with an oversized Subject DN, causing a stack buffer overflow and process crash, resulting in denial of service.
+A stack buffer overflow vulnerability was found in GStreamer's DTLS plugin.
+During a DTLS handshake, the peer certificate Subject Distinguished Name is printed into a fixed-size 2048-byte stack buffer without bounds checking.
+A remote unauthenticated attacker can send a certificate with an oversized Subject DN that exceeds the buffer, causing a stack buffer overflow and process crash, resulting in denial of service.

 AI Analysis